corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

 title: Write contracts
 ---

-This tutorial guides you through writing the two contracts you need in your CorDapp: `AppleStampContract` and `BasketOfAppleContract`.
+This tutorial guides you through writing the two contracts you need in your CorDapp: `AppleStampContract` and `BasketOfApplesContract`.
 You will link these contracts to the states that you created in the [Write the states](basic-cordapp-state.md) tutorial.

 You will create these contracts in the `contracts/src/main/java/com/template/contracts/` directory in this tutorial.
 Refer to the `TemplateContract.java` file in this directory to see a template contract.